 Huskies made their American debut at the second year of the All Alaska Sweepstakes Race in 1909.
-Rumor had it that these canines were superior sled dogs; they proved the gossip true by dominating the racing competitions in Alaska for the following decade.
+Rumor had it that these canines were superior sled dogs; they proved the gossip true by dominating the racing competitions in Alaska for the following decade [PDF].

-3. A lot of features help keep them warm.
+3. A lot of features help keep huskies warm.

 Huskies have a thick double coat that keeps them well insulated.
 Their undercoat is short and warm, while the overcoat is long and water-resistant.
 Their almond-shaped eyes allow them to squint to keep out snow.
 Huskies will wrap their tails around their faces while they sleep; their breath warms the tail and keeps the nose and face protected from the cold.

-4. A group saved a small town in Alaska.
+4. A group of huskies saved a small town in Alaska.